MOBIEGMOBIEG

 4. Anti-social Personality Disorder

-People with Anti-social Personality Disorder have a chronic pattern of disregard for the basic rights of other people and it can occur from the age of 15 years.
+People with Anti-social Personality Disorder have a chronic pattern of disregard for the fundamental rights of other people, and it can occur from the age of 15 years.
 They are selfish, manipulative, deceitful and cruel.
 They can get aggressive towards people to get what they want.

 5. Kleptomania & Pyromania

-Both concern the problems with controlling for specific behaviours – for example, the impulse to start a fire or to steal.
+Both concern the problems with controlling for specific behaviours, such as the impulse to start a fire or steal.
 The behaviour they engage in helps to release inner tension.
 Kleptomania often starts during the teenage and is 3x more common in women than men. ²

 What causes Conduct Disorders?